CSC207-UofT/course-project-newtapp/phase1/design_document.md

 - Open/Closed principle

-  The second design principle hilights how entities should be open for extension, but closed for modification.
+  The second design principle highlights how entities should be open for extension, but closed for modification.
 In our code, through our implementation of Clean Architecture, Entities within the Enterprise Business Rules portray essential basic components of our program.
-As such, any additional features to our program exist in the Application Business Rules/Interactors layer, allowing for additonal features to be easily extended as an Interactor.
+As such, any additional features to our program exist in the Application Business Rules/Interactors layer, allowing for additional features to be easily extended as an Interactor.

 - The Liskov substitution principle